twallema/pySODM/_sources/workflow.md.txt

 quasi-poisson       1.925682  38.796586
 negative binomial   0.042804  32.045864
 ```
 The negative binomial model with dispersion coefficient {math}`\alpha = 0.043` is the most appropriate statistical model (lowest AIC).
 This estimate is quite good considering we're using a very limited amount of data generated from a negative binomial model with a dispersion coefficient {math}`\alpha = 0.03`.
+We highly recommend varying both the window size and the length of the exponential filter before committing to any likelihood function.

 ![variance_analysis](/_static/figs/workflow/variance_analysis.png)